Introduction

 'shifts': [3.05, 3.05, 3.05]}

 We should take into account that the dropping/keeping of isotopes needs to be done carefully.
-The 13C nucleus has a nuclear spin of 1/2 (as 1H) and is NMR-activate but has a very low natural abundance, and the 13C-1H coupling pattern is only barely visible in 1H-NMR spectra.
+The 13C nucleus has a nuclear spin of 1/2 (like 1H) and is NMR-activate but has a very low natural abundance, and the 13C-1H coupling pattern is only barely visible in 1H-NMR spectra.
 Therefore, it is common to simulate only 13 C-decoupled 1H-NMR spectra.
 However, the coupling of 1H with other isotopes such as 19F or 31P should not be ignored in order to get the correct peak pattern.

 keep_nuclei